invictatouch/website/content/join/index.md

     - For two adults and up to two children (aged 5 to 17), or one adult and up to three children
     - Full benefits of adult or junior membership for each family member
     - One month free when paid yearly
-    - More than four players in your family?
-Email <a href="mailto:https://invictatouch.com" class="alert-link">membership@invictatouch.com</a> for a bespoke discounted package
+    - More than four players in your family? <a href="mailto:membership@invictatouch.com" class="alert-link">Contact us</a> for a bespoke discounted package

  - title: Junior Membership
    image: junior_membership.jpg